-The Mars Climate Database (MCD) is a database of atmospheric statistics compiled from state-ofthe art Global Climate Model (GCM) simulations of the Martian atmosphere.
+The Mars Climate Database (MCD) is a database of atmospheric statistics compiled from state-of-the art Global Climate Model (GCM) simulations of the Martian atmosphere.

-The GCM computes in 3D the atmospheric circulation taking into account radiative transfer through the gaseous atmospheres as well as through dust and ice aerosols, includes a representation of the CO_2 ice condensation and sublimation on the ground and in the atmosphere, simulates the water cycle (with modelling of cloud microphysics), the dust multisize particle transport, the atmospheric composition controlled by the photochemistry and the local non-condensible gas enrichment and depletion induced by CO_2 condensation and sublimation.
+The LMD (Laboratoire de Météorologie Dynamique) Mars GCM, recently renamed the Mars Planetary Climate Model (PCM), computes in 3D the atmospheric circulation taking into account radiative transfer through the gaseous atmospheres as well as through dust and ice aerosols, includes a representation of the CO_2 ice condensation and sublimation on the ground and in the atmosphere, simulates the water cycle (with modelling of cloud microphysics), the dust multisize particle transport, the atmospheric composition controlled by the photochemistry and the local non-condensible gas enrichment and depletion induced by CO_2 condensation and sublimation.
 It has been extended into the thermosphere and model the ionospheric processes1.